sdegutis/90s.dev/site/public/about/hello-world.md

 <button style='submit' action={inc}>click me</button>
 ~~~

-All views until now have been concrete, such as `Label` and `GroupY`.
+We have only seen concrete views until now, such as `Label` and `GroupY`.
-They look and behave exactly how *you* tell them to, without exception.
+They look and behave exactly how they're told, without exception.

 On the other hand, `button` is a composite view,
 which operates purely on *semantic* data,
-and transforms it however the *composite author* wants.
+and transforms it however the *composite's author* decides.
 This is the key to theming.

 For example, using the default composite for `button`,